-Do I need a lawyer for DUI in Delray Beach?
+Do I need a lawyer for DUI?

 Yes, a DUI is not just a traffic infraction.
 It is a crime punishable by jail time, a license suspension, fines, and costs.
 We are criminal lawyers and we defend people who have been arrested for DUI in Delray Beach and throughout Palm Beach County.